Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

-The amount of energy required to create the DM core in the right panel of Figure~\ref{fig:core_profiles} (for the reduced mass $\Mhalo=10^{9.5}\Msun$) is about 18 per cent of the total SNe energy produced by the 11 observed GCs alone (assuming $10^{51}\erg$ per supernova event).
-Using the value for the CFE $\sim 0.87$ obtained in Section~\ref{sec:GCMF}, we can calculate the total feedback contribution from the clusters that formed $9\Gyr$ ago.
-The result shows that only $\sim 1$ per cent of the total SN energy produced by the clusters is necessary to create the core.
+For the cored profile shown on the right panel of Figure~\ref{fig:core_profiles} (assuming the reduced mass $\Mhalo=10^{9.5}\Msun$), the formation of the $\sim 3.9\kpc$ core requires about 3 per cent of the total SNe energy produced by the 11 observed GCs alone (assuming $10^{51}\erg$ per supernova event).
+Using the value for the CFE $\sim 0.87$ obtained in Section~\ref{sec:GCMF}, we can calculate the total feedback contribution from all the clusters that formed $\ga 9\Gyr$ ago.
+The result shows that only $\sim 0.1$ per cent of the total SN energy produced by the clusters is necessary to create the core.
 This roughly matches the estimates for the SN energy used to transform cups into cores obtained by \citet{Penarrubia12} and \citet{Read16a}.
 However, the mass constraints at larger radii ($r > 7\kpc$) are more difficult to satisfy, even with the 30 times reduction in $\Mhalo$.
 This could indicate that feedback-driven expansion modifies the shape of the outer halo density profile, and highlights the need for detailed modelling of the effect of clustered feedback on the mass distribution of DF2.